contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Fixed a bug where `(hover-style:)` combined with a link changer such as `(link:)` would cause the specified hover style, after the link was clicked, to permanently persist on the hook.
  * Fixed a bug where `(hover-style:)` couldn't actually override the default hover colour for links of any kind, due to a CSS conflict.
  * Fixed a bug where trying to use datanames with certain unusual types of data (changers, commands, datatypes) would give a bad Javascript error message instead of the intended error message.
+ * Fixed a bug where the CSS used to position the new pure HTML dialogs didn't work on certain old browser versions.
  * Now, consecutive line breaks (which Harlowe reduces the cumulative height of) at the start of a passage are no longer the wrong height while that passage transitions in.
 (To handle this, consecutive line breaks are now made into `<tw-consecutive-br>` elements instead of `<br data-cons>` elements.)
  * Now, `(dropdown:)` explicitly uses the background of its containing hook, instead of being transparent, which the Windows version of Chrome displays as white, regardless of text colour.
  * Now, align, horizontal rule, and column syntax in the editor no longer occupies two lines unexpectedly.
  * `(save-game:)` can now save a greater range of variable data.
 Formerly, only changers, arrays, datamaps, datasets, booleans, strings and numbers could be stored in variables when you use `(save-game:)` - other values, such as commands, colours, gradients, or lambdas, would cause an error.
 Now, it should work with every kind of supported Harlowe value (i.e. those mentioned in the documentation) except user-created commands created with `(output-hook:)` (see below).
 But, this means that save data from 3.1.0 is no longer compatible with 3.2.0.
  * Improved an error message that could appear if you erroneously put the spread `...` syntax inside parentheses, such as `(...$arr)`.
+ * Altered the error message that appears when you don't give macros "enough values", which wouldn't properly exclude optional values.

 #### Alterations